 - Escort from your train to your parting point once you’re in your destination

-- Help boarding another train in case you’ve got to do it
+- Help to board another train in case you’ve got to do it

 To book the service you have to contact Accèss Plus when purchasing your tickets and at least 48 hours before your departure.
 To get the complete information on how to contact them, you can click here.